ehrlich-b/techtree/tree/technologies/cooperation/README.md

 ## Implementation Notes
 [For someone trying to recreate this technology]

+## Description

+[This is where detailed, enhanced content should be added.
+Everything after "## Description" is preserved during rebuilds.]

 ---
-*Generated from definitions.yml - Last updated: 2025-08-09*
+*Generated from technical definitions - Last updated: 2025-08-09*